eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 ### Validators and Attestations

-A block proposer is a validator that has been pseudorandomly selected to build a block.
+A block proposer is a validator that has been pseudo-randomly selected to build a block.
 Validators propose blocks and attest to the blocks proposed by others.
 Most of the time, validators are attesters that vote on blocks.
 These votes are recorded in the Beacon Chain and determine the head of the Beacon Chain.

 Attestations are votes on the validity of the blocks, which are aggregated into the Beacon Chain to ensure consensus.